bulksoil/TagSeqGenomicVariants/TagSeqGenomicVariants/variant_calling.md

 ### Aligning reads
 Now that everything is trimmed down to remove the polyA tail we can align the reads to the genome.
 I think it is best to call SNPs verse one well-annotated genome, so in this case I am using the TAIR10 Columbia reference genome.
 We will do the aligning in the splice-aware manner because the reads can cover a few exons as well as the 3' UTR.

-I'll align to the col genome using the Bowtie2 aligner.
+I'll align to the col genome using Bowtie2 + Tophat.
 Before aligning, bowtie2 needs to index the reference genome.
 You can do this with the below code.
 ```
 bowtie2 index TAIR10_chr_all.fas at
 ```

-TAIR10_chr_all.fas is the input fasta file and `at` is the prefix that will be put on the created index files.
+`TAIR10_chr_all.fas` is the input fasta file and `at` is the prefix that will be put on the created index files.
 Next we will align the reads for each fastq file to the col genome.

 ```
 for sample in $(cat samples); \